-I’m going through the final edits of The Running Wolf, my third novel, which is about a group of swordmakers who left Solingen, Prussia and moved to Shotley Bridge, England in the late 17th century.
-(This book is due to be published by Impress Books on 10 November 2020 and will be available from all the usual bookshops.)
+I read this book as part of my research for The Running Wolf, my third novel, which is about a group of swordmakers who left Solingen, North West Germany and moved to Shotley Bridge, England in the late 17th century.
+(This book was published by Impress Books on 1 December 020 and is available from all the usual bookshops.
+Watch out for the audiobook, which will be out soon.)

 As part of my research, I read a lot of books and took notes.
 In case my notes were useful to anyone else, I started sharing these back in 2016 and then was too busy to type them up.
 As I can’t really go anywhere on evenings and weekends right now, I’ve dug them out, and will start typing them up and sharing them again.
 They’re not beautifully written, and they’re not intended to be a review or critique, but just a few quick notes on what’s in each book, which might help you decide if it’s for you or not.